Temanggung Regency: Religion

 The majority of the population of the Temanggung Regency is Muslim.
 It was once predominantly Hindu for thousands of years.
 The oldest stone structure in Indonesia is found here; four temples of Shiva, and one of the trinity of Hinduism.
 Though there were 400, only four remain.
+Nonetheless, Temanggung Regency has a few Buddhist villages, particularly in the Kaloran District.

 Economy

 The big cash crop in the Temanggung Regency is tobacco.
 Other cash crops include patchouli oil, honey and soy oil.
-The traditional herbal medicine, jamu, is the basis of a local industry, as is the production of cigars.
+The traditional herbal medicine, jamu, is the basis of local industry, as is the production of cigars.
 Silkworms are raised in the area around the town of Candiroto.

 Transportation

-There is a rail line from Parakan through the town of Temanggung south to Magelang and on to junction with the coastal rail lines; however, it is currently closed by the government due to the operational costs.
+There is a rail line from Parakan through the town of Temanggung south to Magelang and on to the junction with the coastal rail lines; however, it is currently closed by the government due to operational costs.